-- 58. In accordance with Paragraph 4(4) of Schedule 3, the firm shall not be required to identify any shareholder or beneficial owner in relation to: - (a) a customer, and - (b) a person which ultimately controls a customer, that is a company listed on a recognised stock exchange within the meaning of the Beneficial Ownership Regulations, or a majority owned subsidiary of such a company.
+- 57. In accordance with Paragraph 4(4) of Schedule 3, the firm shall not be required to identify any shareholder or beneficial owner in relation to: - (a) a customer, and - (b) a person which ultimately controls a customer, that is a company listed on a recognised stock exchange within the meaning of the Beneficial Ownership Regulations, or a majority owned subsidiary of such a company.

-Beneficial Ownership (Definition) Regulations, 2017
+Beneficial Ownership (Definition) Regulations, 2017, as amended

-- 59. In order for the firm to consider the company as the principal to be identified, it must obtain documentation which confirms that the company is listed on a recognised stock exchange.
+- 58. In order for the firm to consider the company as the principal to be identified, it must obtain documentation which confirms that the company is listed on a recognised stock exchange.

-- 60. For the purposes of Paragraph 4(4) of Schedule 3 and Commission Rule 7.59. above, in accordance with the Beneficial Ownership Regulations the following are deemed to be recognised stock exchanges:
+- 59. For the purposes of Paragraph 4(4) of Schedule 3 and Commission Rule 7.58. above, in accordance with the Beneficial Ownership Regulations the following are deemed to be recognised stock exchanges:

 - (a) any regulated market within the meaning of the European Directive on Markets in Financial Instruments 2004/39/EU;

 - (b) the International Stock Exchange Authority Limited;

 - (c) the Alternative Investment Market;

 - (d) the Specialist Funds Market;

 - (e) the Australian Stock Exchange;

 - (f) the New York Stock Exchange;

 - (g) the National Association of Securities Dealers Automated Quotation System;

 - (h) the Cayman Islands Stock Exchange;

 - (i) the Bermuda Stock Exchange;

 - (j) the Hong Kong Stock Exchange;

-- (k) the Johannesburg Stock Exchange; and
+- (k) the Johannesburg Stock Exchange;

-- (1) the SIX Swiss Exchange.
+- (1) the SIX Swiss Exchange; and

+- (m) the London Stock Exchange Main Market.